 - Populations in other countries with higher cholesterol than Americans have less heart disease.

-More than 20 million Americans suffer from hypothyroidism, a condition which raises cholesterol.
+More than 20 million Americans suffer from hypothyroidism, a condition that raises cholesterol.
 Since gluten is inflammatory for so many people, those who eliminate gluten from their diet may find they also lower their cholesterol as a result.

 Research indicates that low-fat, high carb diets increase the “bad” form of LDL (there are two to look at) and decrease the protective HDL.